ellmanl/annfinalproject/README.md

 | B — Neural Network | Concat + Mean | 59.2% | 0.743 |
 | **C — Pairwise Neural Network** | **Pairwise Differences** | **69.8%** | **0.771** |

-**Key takeaway:** Model B shows that neural network complexity alone doesn't help — the *way you represent the outfit* matters more.
+**Key takeaway:** Model B shows that neural network complexity alone didn't help rather the way we represented the outfit matters more.
 Model C's pairwise differences are what push it ahead, not the architecture itself.

 ---